Best 3D Printer of 2021

 You can send files to all three of these printers from a computer directly connected to the printer through a USB cable or with a microSD card for standalone printing.
 These machines have similar displays and interfaces that are reasonably clear and easy to understand, with all the necessary information relevant to your print shown while they are running.
 Swapping filament and leveling the bed are both moderately easy.
 However, we would have liked the 3D Ender 3 Pro a bit more if it had a semi-automatic bed leveling process.

-It was about average to swap filaments in both the Monoprice Maker Select V2 and the FlashForge Creator Pro, while it was a little more difficult with the Monoprice Select Mini V2.
-All of these printers had a subpar method of manual bed leveling.
+It was about average to swap filaments on the FlashForge Creator Pro, while it was a little more difficult with the Monoprice Select Mini V2.
+However, we weren't thrilled with the manual bed leveling of both of these printers.

 The FlashForge Creator Pro leads you through a series of prompts, instructing you how to adjust the four adjustment points.
-The Monoprice Maker Select V2 and the Select Mini V2 also have four leveling points, but no prompts to guide you, which makes them our least favorite to level.
+The Select Mini V2 also has four leveling points, but no prompts to guide you, which makes it one of our least favorite printers to level.

 Earning the lowest scores overall are the Anycubic Photon, the Anycubic Photon S, and the Elegoo Mars.
 We found these three resin printers to all be very similar in operation, and substantially more hassle to use than any of the other printers that we have tested.

 It is effortless to load the resin into these machines when it is cleaned and empty by simply pouring it in.
-However, you need to wear gloves and proper personal protective equipment whenever handling resin.
-You also need to filter and empty the printer of resin if you aren't going to be printing in the next 48 hours — a somewhat involved and messy process that takes about 30 minutes.
+However, you should always follow the manufacturer's instructions with regards to personal protective equipment whenever handling resin.
+You also need to filter and empty the printer of resin if you aren't going to be printing in the immediate future, again following the manufacturer's instructions.
 There is also a decent amount of post-processing involved with finishing a print.
-Once you remove the print, you need to wash the finished product in both warm water and isopropyl alcohol and then post-cure it with UV light to harden the resin to its full strength.
+Once you remove the print, you usually need to wash the finished product in both warm water and isopropyl alcohol and then post-cure it with a UV light source to harden the resin to its full strength.

 This group, however, does arrive almost completely assembled and ready to go.
 While it wasn't enough to impact the scores, we did find the fully removable top of the Elegoo Mars to be a bit more of a hassle than the hinged openings of the Anycubic Photon or Anycubic Photon S.